DEEP-IMPACT-AG/staticweb-build/README.md

 **Note:** The `Gulpfile.js` requires a build restart for any changes to take effect.

 ### PostCSS Plugins 🎨
-Currently, PostCSS has more than 200 plugins.
+Currently, [PostCSS](http://postcss.org/) has more than 200 plugins.
 You can find all of the plugins in the [plugins list] or in the [searchable catalog].
+[CSSNext](http://cssnext.io/) is installed in the default configuration.

 [searchable catalog]: http://postcss.parts
 [plugins list]:       https://github.com/postcss/postcss/blob/master/docs/plugins.md